 Our initial public offering was November 9, 2000, both on SIX Swiss Exchange and NASDAQ.
 In 2005, INFICON delisted its stock from NASDAQ.
-INFICON started to pay out dividends in 2006, and changed its reporting standard from US GAAP to Swiss GAAP FER in 2012.
+INFICON started to pay out dividends in 2006.
 Since our inception, we have acquired and integrated various companies and technologies.